-Asian stocks plunge again after latest Dow sell-off
+Stock market sell-off loses steam in Europe

 The drop has ended a broad rally for the Chinese currency against the dollar in recent months.

--- Matt Egan contributed to this report.
+-- Charles Riley, Jethro Mullen and Matt Egan contributed to this report.